How Life Insurance Can Help with Estate Taxes

 Provides Liquidity

-Life insurance provides an immediate influx of cash (the death benefit) that can be used to pay these taxes and cover financial obligations without disrupting the estate's assets.
+Life insurance provides immediate cash through the death benefit.
+This money can be used to pay estate taxes and other obligations without disrupting long-term assets.

 Tax-Free Death Benefits